 The remainder of the dinner was not only delicious, but convivial.
 As the door was closed behind Suco, Commander Wendt walked in.
-"Sorry I'm late, but I think I got most of the backlog cleared away," he said while the men at the table sprang to their feet.
+"Sorry I'm late, but I think I got most of the backlog cleared away," he said as the men at the table sprang to their feet.
 His eyes swept them as he returned a casual salute, then kissed Marguerite even before handing his dripping cloak to Hartshough.

 Mathurin and Finn immediately moved down a seat, pushing Colletta to Suco's empty chair.
-Wendt nodded, taking the seat at his wife's left hand and declining her offer to sit him at the head of the table.
+Wendt nodded to them as he took the seat at his wife's left hand, declining her offer to sit him at the head of the table.